Pipetto-crypto/Chroot-Docs/README.md

 Collection of scripts, docs that I used to setup my chroot.
-It's highly suggested that you download this repo and extract it somewhere on your device, all the docs here will assume that you did.
-These docs will assume that you are using a chroot as well for most part but majority of the instructions here will also work for a proot.
+These docs will assume the following:

+1. You have this repo somewhere downloaded and extracted in your device.

+2. You are using Debian though Ubuntu may work as well for most part.

+3. You are using a chroot and you are launching it with the linux-deploy script though most of the instructions here will work with any setup.

+Generally you can just look at the linux-deploy script, see what each sections does and copy the commands in termux yourself.
+Example for pulseaudio, copy these in termux:

+pulseaudio --start --exit-idle-time=-1
+pacmd load-module module-native-protocol-tcp auth-ip-acl=127.0.0.1

+Also, in some cases I have left some specific proot installation instructions in a few of the docs here

 # Installation